 - Grazing all day on high-calorie snacks

-- Frequently drinking high-calorie coffee drinks, juice drinks or regular soda
+- Frequently drinking high-calorie drinks

 - Consuming too much alcohol